Skip to main content

 This introductory course is designed to give students a deeper understanding of Western classical music by studying different musical styles and trends from each major time period.
-It will increase students’ grasp of musical fundamentals and structure as well as enhance their powers of aural perception.
-Students will learn the basic elements of Music, understand some common musical forms and be able to distinguish some of the differences in the masterworks of major composers.
+It will increase students' grasp of musical fundamentals and structure as well as enhance their powers of aural perception.
+Students will learn the basic elements of music, understand some common musical forms, and be able to distinguish some of the differences in the masterworks of major composers.
 No musical background is required.
-Given the range of subject matter this course shall not attempt an exhaustive survey but students will learn about the variety of music in its evolving historical and cultural context, to enjoy it, to get inside it, and to focus on developing listening skills.
+Given the range of subject matter this course shall not attempt an exhaustive survey but students will learn about the variety of music in its evolving historical and cultural context: to enjoy it, to get inside it, and to focus on developing listening skills.
 Discussion of the ways in which the music of other cultures have influenced both historical and modern trends will also be pursued.

-Let’s make music together!
+Let's make music together.
 This is a course designed for students with little to no piano background wanting to further explore keyboard music.
 Students will learn reading on the grand staff, ensemble playing, keyboard technique and theory, and perform repertoire from the jazz, pop and classical styles.

 Introduction to the Fundamentals of Music intended for those students with little or no background in music.
 The course covers such topics as treble and bass clefs, major and minor scales, simple and compound meters, triads and seventh chords, and elementary counterpoint.
-Composition and in-class performance is emphasized.
+Composition and in-class performance are emphasized.

 Review of the rudiments of music, including clefs, notations, meters and their signatures, key signatures, scales, intervals, triads, and seventh chords.
 Two-voice composition; triads and seventh chords; the basic phrase model; chorale harmonization and figured bass; leading-tone, predominant, and 6/4 chords; tonic expansions, root progressions, and the mediant triad; the interaction of melody and harmony; and cadences.
 Laboratory.